cornman3741512345/Wake-Servers-Docs/docs/beammp/installing-mods.md

-# Installing Mods on Wake Servers BeamMP Server
+# Installing Mods On BeamMP Server

 Adding mods to your BeamMP server hosted on Wake Servers is a straightforward process.
 Follow these steps to ensure your mods are installed correctly and available for your players.